The Batman movies in order The Batman Marathon

 The Batman (2022)

-The Batman Part II (Upcoming)
+The Batman Part II (upcoming)

-What About the Spin-offs?
+What about the spin-offs?

+For the true die-hards, this isn't just a simple two-parter.
+The Penguin spin-off series (with Colin Farrell returning as Oswald Cobblepot) and a planned Arkham series tie-in add extra layers to the Matt Reeves Batverse.
+You don't need these series for the marathon, but they do add context to the power vacuum in Gotham after Falcone's fall and the aftermath of the flooded Gotham ending.
 Once these series are available, you can perfectly slot them between the two films.
-The Penguin series promises a grim look at Gotham's underworld, with Cobblepot carving his own path to the top.
-Think mob wars, betrayal, and the rise of a new king in a lawless city.
+The Penguin series is going to take a look at Gotham's underworld, with Cobblepot trying to make it to the top.
+Picture mob wars, betrayal, and the rise of a new king in a lawless city.
 The Arkham series is expected to delve deeper into the psychological side of Gotham's criminals and possibly Bruce Wayne's own demons.
-Perfect for fans of the psychological crime thriller vibe that Reeves masterfully builds.
+This is great for fans of the psychological crime thriller vibe that Reeves really mastered.

 Why This Order Works

 Ready to watch?
 Then it's time to start your marathon.
 The rain is already tapping against the window.
-The Bat-signal is lit.
+The Bat-signal is lit!